RMBeristain/unidate/README.md

     - Sixthday

-As a nice bonus of their emphasis in regularity, in the Unified calendar every date always falls on the same day number and week day every year, unlike in the Gregorian calendar where one may have been born on a Sunday, but every year the date moves around the week.
+As a nice bonus of their emphasis in regularity, in the Unified calendar every date always falls on the same day number and week day every year; unlike in the Gregorian calendar where one may have been born on a Sunday, but every year the date moves around the week.
 In the Unified State, if we were born on a Fourthday, our birthday will always fall on a Fourthday.